 Following on from 1990 – The First Car Accident

-Just to recap, I was involved in a car accident on the 13th of March 1990 in which I was stationary at the red light of a T junction when I was rear ended by a car traveling at approximately 60km/h (37mph).
+For anyone who has found themselves here and hasn’t read the backstory, let me recap briefly … I was involved in a car accident on the 13th of March 1990 in which I was stationary at the red light of a T junction when I was rear ended by a car travelling at approximately 60km/h (37mph). —The other car slamming into the back of my car at full speed without braking in the slightest, and my car being a pre 1970 Ford Cortina with a low back seats that had no headrest.

-During the first 2 months following the accident I was prescribed Valium (Diazepam).
-Prescribed this medication on the day of the accident by a doctor at the local doctor’s clinic that my family had attended since before my birth.
-Then when I began attending consultations with the doctor of my appointed lawyer’s choosing, just days after the accident itself, he had me continued on Valium for those two months.
+During the first 2 months following the accident I was prescribed Valium (Diazepam), medication prescribed on the day of the accident by a doctor at the local surgery that my family had relied upon since before I was born.
+Then, when WorkCover became involved I began consultations with the doctor of my appointed lawyer’s choosing, just days after the accident, and he had me continued on with the Valium for the remainder of those two months.

-In addition to the medication I was instructed by my physiotherapist to wear a foam neck brace throughout those two months and continued with ultrasound physiotherapy and rehabilitation exercises as I took time off of work to recover.
+In addition to the medication both doctors insisted on physiotherapy, which I willingly complied with.
+During my first consultation I instructed by my physiotherapist to wear a foam neck brace throughout those first two months, while also undergoing ultrasound physiotherapy and rehabilitation exercises as I took time off of work to recover.

-After the initial couple of months I gradually returned to work, taking time off as needed.
-Then the time came that I was no longer required to wear the foam neck brace for the length of time I was initially instructed to wear it, but I was still encouraged to wear it when my neck felt sore and also when going for walks.
+After those initial couple of months it was time for me to gradually returned to work, taking time off as needed at the direction of the doctor my lawyer had employed.
+During the course of those two months I was also able to reduce the time I was wearing the foam neck brace, although even after those first two months I was still encouraged to wear the brace when my neck felt sore and also when going for walks.

-While at work I was working as hard and fast as I could but I could tell my manager was irritated by my inability to keep up with my work load.
-Added to the issue of my physical lack of speed, I was emotionally beginning to fall to pieces under the strain of the physical pain I was silently enduring throughout each work day.
+While at work, I was working as hard and fast as I could but I could tell my manager was irritated by my inability to keep up with my work load.
+Added to the issue of my physical lack of speed, I was emotionally beginning to fall to pieces under the strain of the physical pain I was silently enduring throughout each work day, as well as the uncomfortable burden of feeling my bosses dissatisfaction with my work all too intensely.

-My manager’s irritation with me was so clear, that one morning when my car broke down on the way to work, my manager drove right past me as I was walking a short distance home.
-My reason for walking home?
-So I could call work to let them know I would be late and organise a ride into work.
+My manager’s irritation with me was so clear, that one morning when my car broke down on the way to work, my manager who lived a few streets away from me, drove right past me as I was walking the short distance home … My reason for walking home? … So I could get to a phone to call work and let them know I would be in late due to my car breaking down.

 When I arrived at work my manager scoffed at me, “Yeah, I saw you walking with your neck brace on and assumed you would just be having another day off!”

 Every part of me wanted to scream back at him about his appalling lack of compassion.
-That and the fact that if he had actually stopped to see if I was okay I would not have been two hours late for work because I obviously could have gotten in his car to go to work with him and sorted out my car after work.
+That and the fact that if my manager, who I actually had a social relationship with outside of work, had actually stopped to see if I was okay I would not have been two hours late for work because I obviously could have gone to work with him and sorted my car out after work.

-The legal team “For Me” were not For ME at all, they were “For Themselves”, their love and excitement of the power games, their lust of monetary reward at the conclusion of the game.
-I was nothing but a piece on a game board, to be used at will in a legal and financial battle that I wanted no part of, yet had no escape from.
+The legal team “For ME” were not For ME at all, they were “For Themselves”, their love and excitement of the power games, their lust of monetary reward at the conclusion of the game.
+I was nothing more than that piece on their game board, to be used at will in a legal and financial battle that I wanted NO part of, NO compensation from, and yet had NO way to escape.

-The chosen cognitive therapist was a man I was very uncomfortable with, he was a man in at least his late fifties, maybe early sixties.
-His demeanor was quite aggressive and not someone you could say was approachable at all in any regard.
+It was at this time a number of alternative therapies where engaged on my behalf, with Cognitive Therapy being a treatment strongly insisted upon by my own lawyer.
+The chosen cognitive therapist was a man I was extremely uncomfortable with, he was a man in at least his late fifties, maybe early sixties, his demeanour was quite aggressive and not someone you could say was approachable at all in any regard, much less as a cognitive therapist.

-My lawyer had stressed very strongly that I MUST follow ALL of this therapist’s instructions, one of which was for me to call the therapist himself during times of difficulties when I felt under significant stress and not to call anyone else, including my parents.
-I was instructed that he was the only person I could call!
+My lawyer had stressed very strongly that I MUST follow ALL of this therapist’s instructions, one of which was for me to call the therapist himself during times of difficulties when I felt under significant stress and not to call anyone else, including my parents. —He was the only person I was to call!

-One day I was having an incredibly difficult time at work and in the midst of a panic attack, during my lunch break, I called the therapist as instructed to do.
-I was immediately told in an extremely curt manner that he did not have time to talk to me and that I would have to call back later.
+So, I was at work one day, an incredibly difficult day at work with pain, the pressure from my bosses and by this time crushingly low self-esteem that had me beating up on myself far more than anyone else ever could, which brought on quite a significant panic attack during my lunch break … Just as I was instructed to do, I called the therapist, and no one else.
+To which, I was immediately told in an extremely curt manner that he did not have time to talk to me and that I would just have to call back later.

-As any young person in my position would, I then called my parents very upset.
-Now not only by the fact I was struggling at work, but also because I was doing what I was instructed to do by the therapist, along with my lawyer having told me to follow all the therapist’s instructions to the letter.
+As any 17 year old would in that position, of course I then called my parents, extremely upset.
+Now not only because of the fact that I was struggling at work and going into a full blown panic attack, but also because I was doing what I was instructed to do by the therapist, which was also strongly backed up by my lawyer.

 My parents had watched on from the day of the accident as I slowly changed from their carefree teenage girl to a young woman battling within a system they could not help me escape from.